wp-cli/cache-command/README.md

 ### wp transient

-Manipulate the WordPress Transient Cache.
+Adds, gets, and deletes entries in the WordPress Transient Cache.

 ~~~
 wp transient